 6.4D.2.1 Error Vector Magnitude

-For UE with two transmit antenna connectors in closed-loop spatial multiplexing scheme, the Error Vector Magnitude requirements specified in Table 6.4.2.1-1 which is defined in subclause 6.4.2.1 apply at each transmit antenna connector.
-The requirements shall be met with the UL MIMO configurations specified in Table 6.2D.1-2
+For UE configured for two logical antenna portsin closed-loop spatial multiplexing scheme, the Error Vector Magnitude requirements specified in Table 6.4.2.1-1 which is defined in subclause 6.4.2.1 apply at each transmit antenna connector.
+The requirements shall be met with UE configuration specified in subsection 6.2D.1.

 6.4D.2.2 Carrier leakage

-For UE with two transmit antenna connectors in closed-loop spatial multiplexing scheme, the Relative Carrier Leakage Power requirements specified in Table 6.4.2.2-1 which is defined in subclause 6.4.2.2 apply at each transmit antenna connector.
-The requirements shall be met with the UL MIMO configurations specified in Table 6.2D.1-2
+For UE configured for two logical antenna portsin closed-loop spatial multiplexing scheme, the Relative Carrier Leakage Power requirements specified in Table 6.4.2.2-1 which is defined in subclause 6.4.2.2 apply at each transmit antenna connector.
+The requirements shall be met with UE configuration specified in subsection 6.2D.1.

 6.4D.2.3 In-band emissions

-For UE with two transmit antenna connectors in closed-loop spatial multiplexing scheme, the In-band Emission requirements specified in Table 6.4.2.3-1 which is defined in subclause 6.4.2.3 apply at each transmit antenna connector.
-The requirements shall be met with the uplink MIMO configurations specified in Table 6.2D.1-2
+For UE configured for two logical antenna portsin closed-loop spatial multiplexing scheme, the In-band Emission requirements specified in Table 6.4.2.3-1 which is defined in subclause 6.4.2.3 apply at each transmit antenna connector.
+The requirements shall be met with UE configuration specified in subsection 6.2D.1.

 6.4D.2.4 EVM equalizer spectrum flatness for UL MIMO

-For UE with two transmit antenna connectors in closed-loop spatial multiplexing scheme, the EVM Equalizer Spectrum Flatness requirements specified in Table 6.4.2.4-1 and Table 6.4.2.4-2 which are defined in subclause 6.4.2.4 apply at each transmit antenna connector.
-The requirements shall be met with the UL MIMO configurations specified in Table 6.2D.1-2
+For UE configured for two logical antenna portsin closed-loop spatial multiplexing scheme, the EVM Equalizer Spectrum Flatness requirements specified in Table 6.4.2.4-1 and Table 6.4.2.4-2 which are defined in subclause 6.4.2.4 apply at each transmit antenna connector.
+The requirements shall be met with UE configuration specified in subsection 6.2D.1.

 6.4D.3 Time alignment error for UL MIMO

-For UE(s) with multiple transmit antenna connectors supporting UL MIMO, this requirement applies to frame timing differences between transmissions on multiple transmit antenna connectors in the closed-loop spatial multiplexing scheme.
+For UE configured for two logical antenna ports, this requirement applies to frame timing differences between transmissions on multiple transmit antenna connectors in the closed-loop spatial multiplexing scheme.

 The time alignment error (TAE) is defined as the average frame timing difference between any two transmissions on different transmit antenna connectors.

-For UE(s) with multiple transmit antenna connectors, the Time Alignment Error (TAE) shall not exceed 130 ns.
+For UE configured for two logical antenna ports, the Time Alignment Error (TAE) shall not exceed 130 ns.

 6.4D.4 Requirements for coherent UL MIMO

 For coherent UL MIMO, Table 6.4D.4-1 lists the maximum allowable difference between the measured relative power and phase errors between different antenna ports in any slot within the specified time window from the last transmitted SRS on the same antenna ports, for the purpose of uplink transmission (codebook or non-codebook usage) and those measured at that last SRS.
 The requirements in Table 6.4D.4-1 apply when the UL transmission power at each antenna port is larger than 0 dBm for SRS transmission and for the duration of time window.
+The requirements shall be met with UE configuration specified in subsection 6.2D.1.

 Table 6.4D.4-1: Maximum allowable difference of relative phase and power errors in a given slot compared to those measured at last SRS transmitted